shipyardapp/Shipyard-Documentation/docs/data-packages/dbt-core/dbt-core-set-up-dbt.md

     description: Table that displays football matches along with each team's world ranking.
 ```
 8. Save the changes.
-9. Push a commit to Github
+9. Push a commit to GitHub

 :::note
-In this tutorial, we made changes using the main branch of our Github repository.
+In this tutorial, we made changes using the main branch of our GitHub repository.
 This was done for simplicity sake and is not the best practice.
 :::

-We are ready to move into Shipyard to run our process in the cloud
+We are ready to move into Shipyard to run our process in the cloud.